JensDll/vue3-form-validation/README.md

   - **Description** </br>
     Validate all Form Fields.
   - **Returns** </br>
-    A `Promise` which will reject if there are validation erros, and resolve with the `formData` otherwise.
+    A `Promise` which will reject if there are validation errors, and resolve with the `formData` otherwise.
 - `resetFields() -> void`
   - **Description** </br>
     Reset all Form Fields to their original values.